-There are two reasons that can hinder the installation of a stone:
+Two reasons can hinder the installation of a stone:

-The game ends by agreement between both players.
+The game ends with an agreement between both players.
 When either player believes that it is impossible to make more territory, capture more opponent’s stones or reduce the opponent’s territory, he must pass rather than placing a stone on the board.

 Endgame protocol begins when both players consecutively pass.

-If the players do not agree on which stones are alive and which are dead, the game starts again.
+If the players disagree on which stones are alive and dead, the game starts again.

-While the basic rules are common, there are some aspects of go whose rules vary from place to place and which do not affect the general dynamics of the game or its strategy.
-The most notable aspect is the method of scoring; there are basically two ways:
+While the basic rules are standard, there are some aspects of go whose laws vary from place to place and do not affect the general dynamics of the game or its strategy.
+The most notable part is the method of scoring; there are two ways:

-As usual in many games, the starting player has a certain advantage.
-To compensate for this advantage the score is usually adjusted by awarding a certain number of points to the opponent, called komi.
+As usual, in many games, the starting player has a particular advantage.
+To compensate for this advantage, the score is usually adjusted by awarding a certain number of points to the opponent, called komi.